Properties can be advertised for sale before the building has been constructed. Buying this type of property is known as 'buying off the plan'.

 Quality of finish

 When signing the contract, you may not know exactly how your property will look when construction is finished.
 Sometimes, the fixtures and fittings are different from how the buyer imagined or what was in a demonstration display.
+Have your lawyer or licensed conveyancer check the proposed schedule of finishes.

 Management contracts in place